 How to Potty Train a Puppy: The Complete Guide

 Potty training is the first and most urgent training challenge for new puppy owners.
 The good news: it's straightforward if you follow a consistent schedule.
 The bad news: it requires weeks of vigilance and zero shortcuts.
+If this is your first dog, our complete beginner's training guide covers all the fundamentals you will need alongside potty training.

 The Core Principle: Prevent Accidents, Reward Success